 Samsung also delivers excellent aesthetics, with designs that look good even from behind.
 And if the regular QLED line isn't fancy enough for you, you can also check out the design-focused Frame and Serif TVs for a more artistic option.
 The stylized designs aren't as pronounced on less expensive models, like the Samsung 65-inch LED NU6900, but even more-basic models tend toward the chic.

 But the other area where Samsung really stands out is its smart TV experience.
 The Samsung Smart TV platform — available on the full range of Samsung smart TVs, from pricey to affordable — offers a wide assortment of apps and plenty of customization options.
 But it delivers a lot of capability in an easy-to-navigate format.
-Plus, there are a few things you'll get only on Samsung TVs.

-Also, Samsung's smart home integration is second to none, providing easy compatibility with the entire Samsung SmartThings ecosystem and plenty of third-party devices.
+Samsung's smart home integration is second to none, providing easy compatibility with the entire Samsung SmartThings ecosystem and plenty of third-party devices.
 It's actually our favorite smart TV option for connected-home enthusiasts.

 But Samsung's excellent TVs aren't without their drawbacks.
 The biggest are self-imposed by Samsung, such as the reliance on Bixby, Samsung's proprietary voice assistant.
 Without the accuracy and speed of Google Assistant or Amazon Alexa, using Bixby feels fine when it works.
 But when it doesn't, it's an exercise in frustration that will leave you barking commands into your remote control over and over again, hoping that this time you'll be understood.